lachrist/esvalid/README.md

 # Esvisit

-Esvisit is simple a npm module for visiting JavaScript abstract syntax trees that are compatible with the Mozilla parser API as described in https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API#Programs.
+Esvisit is a simple npm module for visiting JavaScript abstract syntax trees that are compatible with the Mozilla parser API as described in https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API#Programs.
 This module support exclusvely ECMAScript5 as described in http://www.ecma-international.org/ecma-262/5.1/.
-Benfits of using Esvisit include:
+Benefits of using Esvisit includes:
 * Process iteratively and avoid recursion.
 * Get an alternative type that better reflect the JavaScript semantic.
 * Visit only actual statements and expressions.

 For instance the statement `o.a(1);` will trigger the below visits:
-1. `Expression`: The whole statement expression `o.a(1);`.
+1. `Expression`; The whole statement expression `o.a(1);`.
-2. `MemberCall`: The member call: `o.a(1)`.
+2. `MemberCall`; The member call: `o.a(1)`.
 3. `Identifier`; the object callee (thisArgument): `o`.
 4. `Literal`; the unique argument: `1`.